probstit/exceptional.js/README.md

 8. **Input Validation Exception**

    This type of exception is used for signaling that the body of an HTTP request has a field with a different type than what the server was expecting.
-This type is a bit more special, because it requires that the payload is contains an array with the fields that did not pass validation.
+This type is a bit more special, because it requires that the payload contains an array with the fields that did not pass validation.
 It does so because that array can then be used in the client side code to display error messages next to a form's fields.
 As a best practice, the names of the error fields should match the name of the id assigned to the form control.
    ```javascript
     throw EXCEPTIONAL.InputValidationException(1, {
       errors: [